 Examples: Some more examples for guidance are:

 Images used to train: You can use the same images to train different tag models.
-However, the do not associate an image with more than one tag in a tag model.
-Hence, it is possible to tag the same image with different tags belonging to different tag models.
+However, do not associate an image with more than one tag in a tag model.
+It is possible to tag the same image with different tags belonging to different tag models.

 You cannot undo the training.
 The above guidelines should help you choose good images to train.